ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 When Alyvix Designer is first launched, it will capture the entire screen to use as a basis for locating visual elements.
-This screen capture is represented in the component tree with the capital letter :guilabel:`S` as in Figure 1.
+This screen capture is represented in the component tree with the capital letter :greyblock:`S` as in Figure 1.
 Initially, before you have placed any component, this *root element* will have no children.

 Also when first started, the Designer will default to the first of the three available groups,